Jimzical/Golang/README.md

 - Here we have not set any limit for the channel

-### Example: For a synchronous channel (Note: This example might be using Unidirectional Channels that may make this have confusing syntax)
+### Example: For a synchronous channel
+This is a pipeline as well as they are connected in a chain
 ```go
 package main